What is rabies

 If you’re exposed to rabies, you need to get treatment right away.
 Once symptoms begin, the rabies virus is almost always fatal.

 In Ontario, the animals that spread rabies most often are bats, foxes, skunks and raccoons.

 - how to report a suspected rabid animal

 - what we are doing to control terrestrial rabies

 Learn about wildlife rabies outbreaks, how we control outbreaks and where rabies control operations will take place in 2023.

 Find out how to report a suspected case of rabies in Ontario.

-Information about rabies in wildlife, how it’s controlled and what to do if you think an animal has rabies.
+Information about rabies in wildlife and what to do if you think an animal has rabies.

 How pets get rabies, what do to if your pet is exposed and what you need to know about the rabies vaccine and travelling to the United States with your pet.

 How people can contract the rabies virus, what to do if you’re exposed to the virus and what you should know about the rabies vaccine.